matezs/Diablo-IV-AHK-WASD/README.md

 - The character's control is achieved through the script, by running a timer listening for 'WASD' input within predefined time interval.
 - Desired movement direction is determined by reading the combination of pressed buttons, and translating it into 4 cardinal directions and their diagonals.
 - Each direction has a point associated with it.
 These points are located in the corners and in the middle of the edges of the screen.
-- At the end of each timer interval, a LMB click instruction is being sent at one of target points (mouse movement is not needed) causing character to advance in that direction.
+- At the end of each timer interval, an F14 key event is being sent at one of target points (mouse movement is not needed) causing character to advance in that direction.
-- After releasing all directional buttons, LMB click message is sent at the center of the screen to stop the player's avatar.
+- After releasing all directional buttons, an F14 key event message is sent at the center of the screen to stop the player's avatar.

 ### CAVEAT:
 1) Player's character is not located exactly at the center of the screen.
 It may be necessary to tinker with the value of 'yCorrection' variable, which is translating center of the screen coordinate vertically